mathias234/ConsoleGame/README.md

-# ConsoleGameEngine
+# Console Game Engine
-This is a console game engine which will allow you to make games like Zork.
+This is a console game engine which will allow you to make games like Zork I.

 # TODO:
 Enemies